avdgaag/arjanvandergaag.nl/content/blog/the-block-anchor-pattern.md

 However, doing so introduces a problem with styles, as we probably don't want our image, heading and paragraph to look like links (you know, blue text, underlined, etc.).
 I therefore used the following pattern to counter this.

-First, I introduce a class name to designate this is a special kind of anchor element:
+**First**, I introduce a class name to designate this is a special kind of anchor element:

 {:.html}
     <div class="article">